pearjo/knut-app/docs/source/appui.rst

 The user interface of the Knut app is written in QML.
 Each item is designed in such a way, that it can be viewed using ``qmlscene``.
-Data models that might be provided by the _applogic are mocked by dummy models in the `qml/dummydata` directory.
+Data models that might be provided by the :ref:`applogic` are mocked by dummy models in the `qml/dummydata` directory.

 For example, to view the :cpp:class:`LightControl` item, you would run from the `qml` directory::